Backward Design for World Languages

 Backward Design means planning instruction with the end goals in mind.
 This three-step framework helps educators implement a proficiency-based language program over a realistic timeline, based on the current program model.
 The Backward Design framework was developed by Jay McTighe and Grant Wiggins.
 Learn more about Backward Design.

 Note that Backward Design is an integrated, non-linear process, so moving backward and forward throughout the planning process and periodic modifications are expected.
-The following resouces and research aim to provide clarity and support to educators in creating intercultural units, assessments and lessons that build learners' language acquisition, proficiency and intercultural competence.
+The following resources and research aim to provide clarity and support to educators in creating intercultural units, assessments and lessons that build learners' language acquisition, proficiency and intercultural competence.
 All curriculum design is a local decision.

 How Do I Start?